dotnet/samples/async/async-and-await/cs/readme.md

 page_type: sample
 name: "Async Sample: Asynchronous programming with async and await in C#"
 urlFragment: "async-and-await-cs"
-description: "A .NET Core WPF application that contains the example method from Asynchronous Progamming with Async and Await in C#."
+description: "A .NET 5 WPF application that contains the example method from Asynchronous progamming with async and await in C# tutorial."
 ---
-# Async programming with async and await in C\#
+# Asynchronous programming with async and await in C\#

 This sample is a WPF application written in C# that contains the example method from [Task asynchronous programming model](https://docs.microsoft.com/dotnet/csharp/programming-guide/concepts/async/task-asynchronous-programming-model).
 The article gives an overview of asynchronous programming, including when to use it and how to write an async method.
 This sample contains an async function that is used as an illustration.

 [async](https://docs.microsoft.com/dotnet/csharp/language-reference/keywords/async) and [await](https://docs.microsoft.com/dotnet/csharp/language-reference/keywords/await) provide all the advantages of traditional asynchronous programming, but with much less effort from the developer.
 The compiler does the difficult work that the developer used to do, yet the code retains a logical structure that resembles synchronous code.

-The example async function in this sample (named `GetStringAsync`) uses an [HttpClient](https://docs.microsoft.com/dotnet/api/system.net.http.httpclient) method to download the contents of a website.
+The example async function in this sample (named `ProcessUrlAsync`) uses an [HttpClient](https://docs.microsoft.com/dotnet/api/system.net.http.httpclient) method to download the contents of a website.

 The code for the *MainWindow.xaml.cs* file from this sample is included in the article.

 ## Sample prerequisites

-This sample is written in C# and targets .NET Core 3.1 running on Windows.
-It requires the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1).
+This sample is written in C# and targets .NET 5 running on Windows.
+It requires the [.NET 5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0).

 ## Building the sample